 There is an energetic artist community here and an ever-expanding variety of bars and restaurants.
 The large area hosts festivals, exhibitions, pop-up craft fairs, dance parties and a wide variety of other events in its unique surroundings.

-The area hosts a wide range of things to do.
 Visit the largest flea market in the world at the IJ-Hallen — held once a month in the building in the wharf.

 Pllek cafe offers some of the best panoramic views of the River IJ — its post-industrial setting and community feel offers an inclusive vibe for the young and old.